cs123-stanford/cs123-stanford-2024/docs/schedule/labs/fall-24/lab-3.rst

 - The effects of changing ``Kp`` and ``Kd`` values
 - How different timer periods affect the system's behavior
 - The impact of initial guesses on the inverse kinematics convergence

+**DELIVERABLE:** What will the behavior look like if the IK timer has too low of an update frequency?
+What will happen if update frequency is too high?
+**DELIVERABLE:** What is the behavior of the optimizer when the initial guess if very poor?
+**DELIVERABLE:** Say you are running this controller for a Pupper walking trajectory to walk.
+What will the behavior look like if K_p is too low?

 Additional Notes
 ----------------